-- 1) You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2) Publish (including publication on the smaller authority's website) the following documents, the day before the public rights period commences: - a) the approved Sections 1 and 2 of either Form 2 or 3, whichever is relevant to your smaller authority, of the AGAR; and - b) the completed Notice of Public Rights and Publication of Unaudited Annual Governance & Accountability Return.
-Please note that we have pre-completed it with the following suggested dates: Monday 5 June - Friday 14 July 2023.
-(The latest possible dates that comply with the statutory requirements are Monday 3 July -Friday 11 August 2023); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).
+- 1. You will meet statutory requirements if you fully and accurately complete the notice of public rights pro forma in this document, and - 2.
+If the parish meeting has a website, publish the following documents on the website, the day before the public rights period commences.
+It the parish meeting has no website, the following documents must simply be displayed in the local area for 14 days: - a) the approved Sections 1 and 2 of Form 2PM of the AGAR; and - b) the completed Notice of Public Rights and Publication of Annual Governance & Accountability Return (Exempt Authority).
+Please note that we have pre-completed it with the following suggested dates: Monday 3 June Friday 12 July 2024.
+(The latest possible dates that comply with the statutory requirements are Monday 1 July Friday 9 August 2024); and - c) the notes which accompany the Notice (Local authority accounts: a summary of your rights).

-Smaller authority name: Little Stanion Parish Council Sinaner authority name.
+Smaller authority name: Little Stanion Parish Council

-NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN
+NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN (EXEMPT AUTHORITY)

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2023
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2024

-Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)